#360: Boingy Boingy Bunga Bunga

 I love redoing old riddles, but having such a rocking anthem beforehand.
 Yeah.

-Wow.
-So, you're really at that early stage in the relationship where you could have a little toothpaste fight and think that's fun, huh?
+oh I love the word bitch oh god Wow.
+So you're really at that early stage in the relationship where you could have a little toothpaste fight and think that's fun, huh?
 Yeah.

 Yeah.